-With more Americans looking for a remedy for intellectual fitness problems, lawmakers and the U.S. Health care devices are having a problem retaining up.
-People with severe intellectual ailments who don’t discover ok fitness care frequently grow to be on the streets or behind bars.
-And the alternatives for residential long-term care are dwindling by Rhonda Lyons of CalMatters, a nonprofit, nonpartisan media business enterprise, reviews.
+With more Americans looking for a remedy for intellectual fitness problems, lawmakers and the U.S. Healthcare devices are having trouble keeping up.
+People with severe intellectual ailments who don’t discover OKay fitness care frequently grow to be on the streets or behind bars.
+The alternatives for residential long-term care are dwindling by Rhonda Lyons of CalMatters, a nonprofit, nonpartisan media business enterprise, reviews.

 Nick Schifrin:

-Following two mass shootings in El Paso and Dayton, Ohio, mental health is inside the spotlight.
+Mental health is in the spotlight after two mass shootings in El Paso and Dayton, Ohio.

-As more Americans are trying to find a remedy, the health care machine and lawmakers cannot keep up.
+As more Americans try to find a remedy, the healthcare machine and lawmakers cannot keep up.

-For a few Californians who’ve struggled with a severe intellectual infection, the street to long-term care on occasion starts offevolved with a stop behind bars.
-The largest intellectual — the biggest intellectual group in California, is the Los Angeles County Jail.
+For a few Californians who’ve struggled with a severe intellectual infection, the street to long-term care occasionally starts offevolved with a stop behind bars.
+The largest intellectual — the biggest intelligent group in California, is the Los Angeles County Jail.

 Joanna Jurgens: